freedyn-org/freedyn-optimization-toolbox/README.md

 Papers demonstrating the toolbox:

 P. Zallinger, L. Buchner, W. Steiner, K. Nachbagauer.
 A Low-Effort Approach to Adjoint Gradient Computation for Optimal Control Problems Using a Multibody Dynamics Simulation Interface.
-ASME International Conference on Multibody Systems, Nonlinear Dynamics, and Control, Houston, Texas, USA, 2026.
+Proceedings of the ASME 2026 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
+22nd International Conference on Multibody Systems, Nonlinear Dynamics, and Control (MSNDC).
+Houston, Texas, USA.
+2026.